 Factors affecting oil prices are widely fluctuating which makes it tough to speculate what the price per barrel will be year over year.
 Aside from simple supply and demand, oil prices are affected by trends in geopolitics, weather, and technology.
-So how does the day to day price of oil affect mineral rights and royalty owners?
-In this article, we will explain the different scenarios in which the price of oil affects, or doesn’t affect, mineral rights and royalty owners.
+So how does the day-to-day price of oil affect mineral rights and royalty owners?
+In this article, we will explain the different scenarios.
+Learn how the price of oil affects mineral rights and royalty owners.

 The Price of Oil’s Impact on Active Mineral Royalties

-If you are currently receiving mineral rights royalties from an active operation in which you own some of the mineral rights of oil production, you will see the direct impact of the price of oil on each one of your royalty payments.
+Are you currently receiving mineral rights royalties from an active operation?
+Do you own some of the mineral rights of oil production?
+Now, you will see the direct impact of the price of oil on each one of your royalty payments.

-Let’s say you own mineral rights that produce roughly 200 barrels of oil each month, of which you receive 1% of net profits.
-If the price per barrel is $75, each month’s revenue would be $15,000 (200 x $75), of which you would receive $150.
+Let’s say you own mineral rights that produce roughly 200 barrels of oil each month.
+Moreover, let’s say you receive 1% of net profits.
+If the price per barrel is $75, each month’s revenue would be $15,000 (200 x $75).
+With that, you would receive $150.
 If the price per barrel drops to $60, each month’s revenue would equal $12,000, of which you would receive $120.
 In this instance, your royalty payment is directly related to the rise and fall of the price of oil.

 The Price of Oil’s Impact on Non-Active Mineral Rights Owners